ndabAP/vue-command/README.md

 [demo](https://ndabap.github.io/vue-command/) and check the demo [source code](https://github.com/ndabAP/vue-command/blob/master/src/hosted/App.vue).
-In contrast to other terminal emulators, commands are not just mappings to external applications but are native components with injectable environment variables.
+In contrast to other terminal emulators, commands are not just mappings to strings but are native components with injectable environment variables.

 ## Features